Skip to content

 Section B: President-Elect - It shall be the duty of the President-Elect to preside at all meetings in the absence of the President and assist the President at all times in carrying out the work of the Association.

-Section D: Advisor – The State Advisor is the ex officio member of all committees.
-He/she is an active member of the State Executive Committee of Young Farmer and Agribusiness Association and assists State Officers in conducting meetings and other affairs of the Association.
+Section D: Advisor - The State Advisor is the ex-officio member of all committees.
+He/she is an active member of the State Executive Committee of Farmer and Agribusiness Association and assists State Officers in conducting meetings and other affairs of the Association.
 He/she reviews actions taken by all committees and the State Convention to determine whether or not they are in conformity with policies, plans, and regulations pertaining to the program of agricultural education as approved by the State Agricultural Education Department.

 Section G: Executive Committee - The Executive Committee shall conduct the business of the State Association, subject to such regulations, by-laws, and State Program of Work as have been adopted by delegates, and in conformity with the policies and plans governing the administration of Agricultural Education in the State.

-Article II – Committees
+Article II – Procedures

 Section A: Election of State Officers

-Where qualified candidates offer for election one Vice-President shall be elected from each administrative district.
+Where qualified candidates offer for election one Vice-President shall be elected from each region.
 Vice-Presidents are to be elected for one year terms, may be eligible for reelection a second year, and can be re-elected a third year as President-Elect only.
 The President-Elect shall be elected from the State at large and shall have served on the State Executive Committee for at least one year.
 The President-Elect shall automatically be elevated to the office of President.
 The advisor shall be the State Supervisor of Agricultural Education.
 A member of the Agricultural Education State Staff shall serve as Executive Director.
-Should the office of the President be vacated, the office shall be filled by the president-elect.

-Should the office of President-Elect become vacant, it shall be filled by a VicePresident elected by the Executive Committee until the next annual convention at which time the Association shall elect a President.
+Should the office of the President be vacated, the office shall be filled by the President Elect.
+Should the office of President-Elect become vacant, it shall be filled by a Vice President elected by the Executive Committee until the next annual convention at which time the Association shall elect a President.
 Should the office of a Vice-President be vacated, the Executive Committee shall elect a replacement upon the recommendations of the State Advisor.

 Section B: Membership of the Executive Committee